 The world has become harder to travel around.
 Travelling during Covid times is challenging enough with all the constant restrictions and nowadays it’s not just about visas.
 Countries also require you to have travel documents such as a health declaration or traveller registration form.
 And with the added complication of Brexit (where you can only stay in Europe for 90 days out of each 180), it’s important to check travel requirements for each country and how long you can stay with or without a visa.

-No matter how experienced of a traveller you are, things can change so if you’re unsure what travel requirements apply, check your Foreign Office’s website for the latest advice.
+No matter how experienced a traveller you are, things can change so if you’re unsure what travel requirements apply, check your Foreign Office website for the latest advice.

 Another service you can use is iVisa.
-As well as up to date information on the ever-changing red tape, they also offer visas.
+As well as up-to-date information on the ever-changing red tape, they also offer visas.
 And they make the whole process simple.
 In my iVisa review, I share the process I went through to obtain my visa.
 Although this was for a Russian visa, they do offer visas worldwide.

 I was planning on visiting both Moscow and St Petersburg and during my research for a two-week trip, I saw that I needed a Letter of Invitation (LOI) and was unsure how to obtain one.
 I searched the internet to find out how to get an LOI and came across iVisa.